Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

                 ![alt text](image-9.png)

             - Keep in mind that the computer wont understand the image as we do.
 It will only see the image as a 3D array of numbers. ie it wont know that a channel is Red, it just knows that there are now 3 intensity channels.

+        - How to perform convolution on a 3D image:

+            - The kernel will also be 3D.

+            - The kernel will have the same number of channels as the input image.

+            - The kernel will slide over the image in 3 dimensions.

+            - The output will be a 3D feature map.